chauff/cse1500-web-transcripts/Lecture-1.md

 The last topic we cover in this first lecture is authentication. **Authentication is any process by which a system verifies the identity of a User who wishes to access it.**

 So far, we have viewed HTTP is an anonymous and **stateless** request/response protocol.
 This means that the same HTTP request is treated in exactly the same manner by a server, independent of who or what entity sends this request.
-We have seen that each HTTP request is dealt with independently, the server does not maintain a state for a client, i.e. the server does not keep track how often a client has already requested a Web resource.
+We have seen that each HTTP request is dealt with independently, the server does not maintain a state for a client, i.e. the server does not keep track how often a client has already requested a web resource.

-But of course, this is not how today's Web works: servers **do** identify devices and users, most Web applications indeed track their users very closely.
+But of course, this is not how today's web works: servers **do** identify devices and users, most web applications indeed track their users very closely.
 We have several options to identify users and devices:

-- http headers;
+- HTTP headers;
 - client IP addresses;
 - user login;
 - fat URLs.

-If you already know a bit more about Web development you will miss in this list cookies and sessions we cover these concepts in one of the later lectures.
+If you already know a bit more about web development you will miss in this list cookies and sessions we cover these concepts in one of the later lectures.
 Let's now look how each of the four identification options listed above work.

 ### User-related HTTP header fields